SyneRBI/SIRF-Exercises/DocForParticipants.md

 The SIRF documentation can be found [here](https://github.com/SyneRBI/SIRF/wiki/Software-Documentation).
 ***The current version of these exercises needs SIRF v3.1.0***

+Documentation is in the form of MarkDown files (`*.md`), which are simple text files which you open from the Jupyter notebook, but they look nicer when browsing to [GitHub](https://github.com/SyneRBI/SIRF-Exercises/tree/master/).

 ## Start Here

 We are using Python for the exercises.
 Python is an open-source interactive language,